Specialised support for student success

 BHASVIC Widening Participation Newsletter Autumn 2022

-If you require more information, please email wex@bhasvic.ac.uk.
+If you need more information please email wex@bhasvic.ac.uk

 Some useful resources to help you on your way...